 Funny thing, though, a surprise was in store when we got home and developed our pictures: The ruby slippers looked perfect.
 Ruby red.
 Sparkly.
 Nothing missing.
 Their magic hadn’t gone away after all.

 Now I was intrigued.
-I had to find out what made it possible for the shoes could look one way in person and another way in a photo.
+I had to find out what made it possible for the shoes to look one way in person and another way in a photo.

 Since it was the mid-nineties the answers weren’t as readily available, my questions had to germinate.
 I found little tiny bits of information in books such as Aljean Harmetz’s classic, The Making of the Wizard of Oz, but it wasn’t until I bought Rhys Thomas’s The Ruby Slippers of Oz that I was really able to satisfy my curiosity.
 It’s well worth a read, although the editing in my edition is a bit sloppy, with duplicate print and spelling errors, but the information it contains is gold, er, ruby.